Jinwooooo/jinwooooo-blog/_posts/2018-09-12-browndust-introduction-index.md

 <img src="../uploads/browndust-introduction-main.jpg">

 I play this mobile game called Browndust, a SRPG (Strategic Role Playing Game).
 Currently there are 6 servers : Korea, Japan, Taiwan, Asia, Europe and Global.
 I play in the Korea & Asia server.
 For most of Browndust related post, I will be referring to Korea which is few patches ahead of other regions.
-I will be making posts related strategies, unit reviews, formations, and etc. However, I generally do not enjoy making posts that are ephemeral (i.e. tier list).
+I will be making posts related strategies, unit reviews, formations, and etc. However, I generally do not enjoy making posts that are ephemeral (e.g. tier list).

 If you are interested in my regular arena placements here are the particulars